perladvent/perldotcom/content/article/_pub_2011_01_visualizing-music-with-sdl-and-perl.md

       "perl-5",
       "sdl"
    ],
-   "description" : "In this edited excerpt from the SDL Perl manual, lead developer Kartik\nThakore walks through a non-game application of SDL and Perl, building a\nmusic player with visualizations in just a few lines of code.", "draft" : null,
    "date" : "2011-01-24T06:00:01-08:00",
    "image" : null,
-   "thumbnail" : null,
-   "title" : "Visualizing Music with SDL and Perl", "authors" : [
+   "title" : "Visualizing Music with SDL and Perl", "categories" : "graphics",
+   "slug" : "/pub/2011/01/visualizing-music-with-sdl-and-perl.html",
+   "description" : "In this edited excerpt from the SDL Perl manual, lead developer Kartik\nThakore walks through a non-game application of SDL and Perl, building a\nmusic player with visualizations in just a few lines of code.", "authors" : [
       "kartik-thakore"
    ],
-   "categories" : "Graphics"
+   "draft" : null
 }